Jeremy London: Early life

 London was born in San Diego, California, the son of Debbie (née Osborn), a waitress, and Frank London, a sheet metal worker.
 He was raised mainly in DeSoto, Texas.
 After having divorced Jeremy's father, his mother moved the family 13 times in six years.
 His identical twin brother, Jason, is older by 27 minutes and is also an actor.
 Jeremy has worked mostly in television while Jason has opted for a career in feature films.
-The twins have acted alongside in the 2022 movie Hunt Club and in the February 3, 2003, episode of the WB's 7th Heaven, entitled "Smoking."
+The twins have acted alongside one another in the 2022 movie Hunt Club and in the February 3, 2003, episode of the WB's 7th Heaven, entitled "Smoking."
 They have also competed for the same role – Jeremy's first audition was for a part in the 1991 film The Man in the Moon, which Jason won, leaving Jeremy the part of his brother's stunt double.

 The twin boys had a younger sister, Dedra, who was also an actor.
 Dedra London died in a car accident in 1992 at the age of 16.